 Matt Sparks joined the University of Notre Dame cross country and track and field program as the associate head coach in August 2014.
-A highly successful assistant track and field coach for the previous 12 years at Southern Illinois University, Sparks' area of concentration with the Fighting Irish will be guiding the women’s cross country program, as well as coaching Notre Dame distance runners throughout the indoor and outdoor track seasons.
+Entering his fourth year at Notre Dame, Sparks' area of concentration with the Fighting Irish is guiding the women’s cross country program, as well as coaching Notre Dame’s women’s distance runners throughout the indoor and outdoor track seasons.

 Sparks was able to build exceptional depth with the newcomers on the team, with Anna Rohrer headlining that class.
 Under his direction, the women were able to get a third-place finish at the 2015 ACC Championships.
-At regionals, the team was able to get an automatic bid after the Irish’s performance landed them in second-place.
-Seidel’s and Rohrer’s performances at the NCAA Championships, elevated the team to an eighth-place finish.
+At regionals, the team received an automatic bid after Notre Dame’s performance landed them in second place.
+Seidel’s and Rohrer’s performances at the NCAA Championships elevated the team to an eighth-place finish.
 The men’s team was highlighted by the individual performance of Michael Clevenger that led him to the NCAA Championships, where he placed 38th out of 254 runners.
 The team was able to improve upon last year’s showing, where they placed sixth in the ACC Championships and fourth in the NCAA Great Lakes Regional.

 In his first season at Notre Dame, Sparks coached Molly Seidel through a standout junior campaign in both cross country and track and field.
 To headline her many accomplishments, Seidel secured a national championship in the 10,000-meter run at the 2015 NCAA Outdoor Track and Field Championships.
 The national title complemented her All-America performance at the NCAA indoor championships and All-America standing at the 2014 NCAA Cross Country Championships.